chriskonnertz/string-calc/README.md

 It is possible to use this library without using Composer but then it is necessary to register an [autoloader function](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md#example-implementation).

+> This library requires PHP 5.6 or higher.

 ## Usage example

 Here is a minimalistic example of PHP code that calculates a term.
 It assumes that there is an autoloader.